-Archbishop’s House needs restoration.
-Climate change and heavy rains are taking its toll on his residence.
-The floorboards on the verandah are rotting, compromising the ceiling below, and there are other necessary urgent repairs required at this time.
+As with all homes, our Archbishop’s residence needs refurbishment.
+Climate change and heavy rains are taking their toll on his residence.
+The floorboards on the verandah are rotting, and, there are other necessary urgent repairs required at this time.

-We appeal to you to assist us in making Our House, Your House, Archbishop’s House.
+We therefore appeal to you to assist us in making our house, your house, Archbishop’s House.
+Please give generously.